codesandbox/docs/packages/projects-docs/pages/learn/repositories/tasks.md

 ## Default configuration

-By default, CodeSandbox Projects tries to infer scripts from the `package.json` file in your project's root folder.
+By default, CodeSandbox tries to infer scripts from the `package.json` file in your project's root folder.
 In addition, you can always use the terminal devtool to execute any shell script to run your project.

 ## Setup Tasks